gregschullo/tech-documentation/docs/resume-greg-schullo.md

 #### Technology Services| May 2012 to June 2013

 - Assist customers with wireless internet and technology troubleshooting
 - Set up sound, video, and lighting for events/shows
-- Provided power for customers and companies for events
+- Provided power for customers and companies during events

 ## Awards and Acknowledgements

 - Boy Scouts of America Eagle Scout Award
 - National Agency Clearance
-- Optum Site Reliability Engineering Team Embedded Program